 In my latest self-care tutorial for PilatesAnytime.com, I spoke about my personal Pilates practice.
 I still make sure to go to my instructor’s studio four to five days a week for my own Pilates session.
 A personal Pilates practice benefits more than just your own functional movement.
-Keeping up your Pilates sessions will also benefit your business, help you maintain your sanity and inspire your teaching.
-But, how do you keep up your own practice when life gets busy, you don’t have easy access to a Pilates instructor that challenges you and your life and family need a change of scenery?
+Keeping up your Pilates sessions will also benefit your business, help you maintain your sanity, and inspire your teaching.
+But, how do you keep up your own practice when life gets busy, you don’t have easy access to a Pilates instructor that challenges you, and your life and family need a change of scenery?

-This week let’s talk several options that will rock your personal Pilates practice, benefit your business and keep your clients coming back week after week!
+This week let’s talk about several options that will rock your personal Pilates practice, benefit your business and keep your clients coming back week after week!

 Where to Keep your Pilates Practice Up

 - Online Pilates Classes: These days are many online Pilates options that will help you maintain your own practice.
 Pilates Anytime has over 2500 Pilates classes available for only $18/mon.
 You can enjoy classes on all kinds of equipment and with instructors who have a variety of teaching backgrounds.
 You can slip on some blue tooth headphones and move along with the class.
 If you need the accountability of a set time (like our clients do) try weekly online mat classes at my other site designed to get your practice in 30 min doses and they disappear every week.

 - Trade-off with a fellow Instructor: Networking is a great thing.
 Knowing other teachers in your area helps you when you need to take a break, need to refer a client that isn’t right for you, and for getting eyes on your personal practice.
 I recommend setting set times where you two can sharpie in your session times and protect them from other clients scheduling during what is supposed to be your personal Pilates practice.